coq/coq/doc/sphinx/README.rst

 In addition to the objects above, the ``coqrst`` Sphinx plugin defines the following directives:

-``.. coqtop::`` A reST directive to describe interactions with Coqtop.
+``.. rocqtop::`` A reST directive to describe interactions with Coqtop.
     Usage::

-       .. coqtop:: options…
+       .. rocqtop:: options…

           Coq code to send to coqtop

     Example::

-       .. coqtop:: in reset
+       .. rocqtop:: in reset

           Print nat.
           Definition a := 1.